Dopamineral/Wave-Intensity-Analysis/README.md

 2. Rakebrandt F. et al. Arterial Wave Intensity and Ventricular-Arterial Coupling by Vascular Ultrasound: Rationale and Methods for the Automated Analysis of Forwards and Backwards Running Waves.
 Ultrasound in Medicine & Biology.
 2009;35(2):266-277.

+Only operational in conjunction with data-output from non-disclosed in-house software.